 Project lead: Elad Levintal, Lars Larson

 Advances in gas sensors and open-source hardware (e.g., Arduino) are enabling new options for low-cost and light-weight gas sampling devices that are also robust and easy to use and duplicate.
-In this project, we are developing a complete system for high-accuracy measurements of: temperature, relative humidity, luminosity, and CO2 concentrations.
-All measurements are logged with a GPS location and time-stamp.
+In this project, we are developing a complete system for high-accuracy measurements of: temperature, relative humidity, luminosity, CO2, and dust/pollen concentrations.
 The system is assembled from only off-the-shelf products, with a total cost of less than $300.
-Validation of the system is conducted in a greenhouse.
+The system is deployed on the OPEnS Lab HyperRail, a modular rail conveyance system.
+Validation of the sensor package is conducted in a greenhouse.